-Table 4 shows that the average of the respondents showed an attitude of agreement in giving their responses related to the aspect of public awareness.
-The average value of respondents' responses to the public awareness variable was 3.97, which was in the interval of 3.40 < x < 4.20, which was included in the category of agreeing.
-The following Table shows the values of convergent validity, discriminant validity, and composite reliability variables X1 (Government Policy).
+The table above shows that the average of the respondents showed an attitude of agreement in giving their responses related to the aspect of public awareness.
+The average value of respondents' responses to the public awareness variable was 3.97 which was in the interval of 3.40 < x < 4.20 which was included in the category of agreeing.
+The following table shows the values of convergent validity, discriminant validity, and composite reliability variables X1 (Government Policy).